joshuaSweetkindSinger/table_io/README.md

 A record is initialized with two arrays of strings: the first representing column names, and the second representing their associated values.

+### StreamProcessor
+This is a base class establishing the stream processing protocol.
+Both Reader and Writer classes below are built on top of it.

+A StreamProcessor has an input stream and produces an output stream.
+The input stream is assigned to it via a call to pipe(input_stream).
+The output stream is produced via a call to each(), which yields its elements one at a time to a block.

+As a programmer, if you wish to alter or filter records in the middle of a pipe, you should create a derived class based on StreamProcessor.

 ### Reader
 A Reader object receives pipe input from a character stream (opened from a table) and produces Record objects as its pipe output.
 A particular Reader class knows how